CloudBoost/developers/en/schema/cloudtables.md

 ```
 </span>

-You can even get columns using :
+You can even get columns using:

 ==JavaScript==